GfSE/SAF-Specification/stakeholders.md

 * What are the domains of similar security levels in the system or the system participates in?
 * What are the encryption means used for an exchange?
 * What are the interfaces between different domains?
-* What are the protocols used for exchanging information?

-  ***Rationale:  In my role, I need to assess the security based on protocol usage in general.***
 * What are the requirements for security relevant IT-equipment?
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?